motakabbirrahman/motakabbirrahman.github.io/README.md

 Md Motakabbir Rahman, received his Bachelor of Science (B.Sc.) degree in Electrical and Electronics Engineering from [Rajshahi University of Engineering and Technology](https://www.ruet.ac.bd/), Bangladesh.
 Since March 2020, he has served as a Lecturer at  [Bangladesh Army University of Engineering and Technology](https://bauet.ac.bd/).
 Later he completed his Master of Engineering Science (MESc) in Electrical and Computer Engineering at [Western University](https://www.uwo.ca), Canada, graduating with an exceptional grade of 98/100.
 Md Motakabbir is currently a research assistant with the [Free Appropriate Sustainability Technology (FAST) research group](https://www.appropedia.org/FAST), under the supervision of Professor [J.M.Pearce](https://www.appropedia.org/User:J.M.Pearce), focusing on open-source appropriate technology (OSAT) for sustainability. <br/>

-His research interests focus on photovoltaic energy systems and power electronics, with a specialization in open-source nanogrid design and control.
-His work emphasizes modular DC nanogrid development tailored for sustainable, application-specific solutions.
-He possesses extensive expertise in power system modeling, stability analysis, protection system design, and flexible AC transmission systems (FACTS), with hands-on experience using PSCAD simulations.
-Additionally, he was actively involved in the development of the Pale Blue Hydrogen project, funded by the Independent Electricity System Operator (IESO), focusing on solar-powered AEM electrolyzer-based green hydrogen production and solar-powered plasma-based blue hydrogen generation.
+Md Motakabbir Rahman’s research expertise encompasses photovoltaic energy systems and power electronics, with a specialized focus on the design and optimization of modular DC nanogrids for sustainable, application-specific energy solutions.
+His work has been instrumental in the IESO-funded Pale Blue Hydrogen project, where he contributed to the design and implementation of solar-powered anion exchange membrane (AEM) electrolyzer systems for high-efficiency green hydrogen production.
+He also has extensive experience in power system modeling, stability analysis, protection system design, and flexible AC transmission systems (FACTS), with a strong background in PSCAD and SIMULINK based simulations for transient studies.
+His interdisciplinary expertise bridges power electronics, renewable energy integration, power system and advanced control strategies, making significant contributions to the field of sustainable energy systems.

 ## Work Experience
 **[Graduate Research Assistant](https://www.appropedia.org/User:Motakabbir)** (_September, 2022 to August, 2024_) <br/>
 _Western University, London, Ontario, Canada_ <br/>
 Free Appropriate Sustainability Technology (FAST) Research Group
-- Designed the first-ever modular DC nanogrid for flexible, scalable energy solutions.
+- Design and development of first every modular DC nanogrid system.
-- Contributed to the Pale Blue Hydrogen project focusing on sustainable hydrogen production.
+- Led off-grid PV system design & deployment, contributing to the IESO-funded Pale Blue Hydrogen project.
-- Developed various solar-powered devices and systems.<br/>
+- Designed high-current PCBs for DC-DC converter and developed hardware using Arduino, ESP32, and STM32.<br/>

 **[Lecturer](https://bauet.ac.bd/eee/employees/md-motakabbir-rahman/)** (_March, 2020 to Present_) <br/>
 _Bangladesh Army University of Engineering and Technology (BAUET), Natore, Bangladesh_ <br/>
 Department of Electrical and Electronic Engineering
-- Courses offered:Power Electronics, VLSI, Renewable Energy, Electronics I, Microprocessors and Interfacing.
+-	Taught Power Electronics, VLSI, Renewable Energy, Microprocessors, and Interfacing.
-- Responsibilities: Lab-in-charge (Electronics lab), Student Coordinator, Accreditation Committee Member.
+-	Lab-in-charge (Electronics lab), Student Coordinator, Accreditation Committee Member.
-- Vice President of Automation and Robotics Society <br/>
+- Vice president of BAUET Automation and Robotics Society (Sep.
+2021 -Sep 2022) <br/>

 **Industrial Trainee** (_May 2018 to June 2018_) <br/>
 _Walton Hi-Tech Industries Ltd & Walton Micro-Tech Corporation, Gazipur, Bangladesh_